The intricate pattern of the brain: the memory object

 The evolutionary punch that this ability has is great.
 A species that can subdivide patterns and can become wary when certain patterns are rediscovered becomes an empirical evidence weighing machine.
 A falling rock is not just dangerous for that moment, but all falling things can be dangerous.
 A falling object should always be perceived with a bit of anxiety.
 But those that are most like the event experienced, are perceived as the most dangerous.

 It has to be noted that, no matter how effective this system is, because all patterns discovered will pave out plasticity whether they come from real life or the world of fiction, it is still a “dumb” system.
 So even patterns discovered in a movie, for instance, will, over time, when watched enough, become something that the empirical evidence weighing machine will start to weigh.
 So people could, for instance, grow attached to the idea that there must be a hero that swoops in to save the day.
-The idea is that any pattern that is observed, were it in real life, or, for instance, in a movie, will create plasticity in the LTM.
+The idea is that any pattern that is observed, were it in real life, or, for instance, in a movie, will create plasticity in the brain.
 This will be used for future understanding of things.
 There is no separate section for fictional things you saw in your life and one for real life things.
 They both pass over and reinforce the overall pattern in the same way.

 Boredom

 When humans (and probably all mammals) discover new patterns that are non-threatening, they get a feeling of success.
-They have explained and predicted yet another part of the world with the overall pattern in the LTM.
+They have explained and predicted yet another part of the world with the overall pattern in the brain.
 Experience this one thing too much, however, and boredom sets in.

 Boredom seems to set in when too many memory objects are recognized in a stimulus that has been observed and has been seen many times before.
-I can imagine that retrieving the emotional state of the previous experience from the LTM will lead to a diminished emotional response.
+I can imagine that retrieving the emotional state of the previous experience from the memory will lead to a diminished emotional response.
 The emotional response of the initial event was one that was triggered by genetics (pleasure or fight or flight), but more on that in the next article.
 In the second passing of the stimulus, the brain can get access to these stored emotions.
 It cannot be surprised anymore, and therefore the emotional response has been numbed.
 This leads to a smaller amount of plasticity between these memory objects and emotions.
 These are based on the emotions felt and are therefore not triggered often enough to keep the high plasticity connection high.
 With the third passing, it will diminish even more, and son on.

 So after a while, less and less pleasure has been gotten from a repetitive stimulus of, for instance, watching the same or similar movies over and over.
 That would mean that the connection would dwindle to zero.
 So what makes us move away from boring things?
 I want to speculate that somehow every bit of energy we spend in our brain carries with it a bit of frustration somehow.
 So if we dwindle our emotional connection to a certain thing to zero, we start to feel it in the form of frustration.
 We have recognized the pattern, and we no longer wish to see it.
 This would explain why bored people walk away in search of something more enticing.